 With integration from your accounting software to your POS system and payroll provider, you get easy access to analytics, budgets, financial and sales, scheduling, and labor reporting in one dashboard.

 “Before integrating our POS, scheduling, accounting, and payroll systems, we faced challenges with data.
 The big challenge was combining all of this disparate information coming from different systems and using it properly.
 Without integrated systems, you’re exhausted trying to combine and make sense of the data, and there are many potential errors or variables that can invalidate the data you’ve worked so hard to aggregate, format, and match,” said SuViche’s Egozi.

-By integrating your accounting and restaurant scheduling software with your POS system and payroll platform, all data is accessible in one place, allowing all stakeholders simultaneous access to up-to-date information and enabling data-driven action to reduce labor costs.
+SuViche Hospitality Group ( featured above) is a Restaurant365 customer.
+By integrating your accounting, restaurant scheduling software, and payroll platform with your POS system, all data is accessible in one place, allowing all stakeholders simultaneous access to up-to-date information and enabling data-driven action to reduce labor costs.
 Integrating these systems also streamlines operational processes and eliminates errors from manual data transfer.

-With the scheduling feature as part of the Restaurant365 all-in-one, restaurant-specific accounting and operations solution, you can create schedules more quickly and reduce labor costs.
+With the scheduling as part of the Restaurant365 all-in-one, restaurant management solution, you can create schedules more quickly and reduce labor costs.
+Restaurant365 is a restaurant management system incorporating financial reporting, operational reporting, restaurant accounting, restaurant operations, inventory management, payroll + HR, and scheduling into a cloud-based platform that’s fully integrated with your POS system, as well as to your food and beverage vendors, and bank.
 If you’d like to learn more about Restaurant365, fill out the form below to request a demo.